AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-totals.md

 In Analysis Workspace, under certain circumstances, calculated metrics are summed to display a total:

-* When there are [static rows](/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/manual-vs-dynamic-rows.md) and the **[!UICONTROL Calculate totals by summing the values currently in each column]** option (default) is selected.
+* When there are [static rows](/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/manual-vs-dynamic-rows.md) in Freeform tables and the *[!UICONTROL Calculate totals by summing the values currently in each column]* option (default) is selected.
 * In the [Donut visualization](/help/analyze/analysis-workspace/visualizations/donut.md).
 * In the [Summary Change visualization](/help/analyze/analysis-workspace/visualizations/summary-number-change.md).